iDeviceable/PONG-Game/README.md

-# This game was created by me, but I seem to be having troubles.
+This game was created by me, but I seem to be having troubles.
 Can someone help??
+I watched a youtube tutorial to do this project because I'm a beginner attempting to learn to code and make apps, however the video seems to have many complaints of it not working and people getting several errors themselves.
+If someone could help by describing the problem to me and telling me how to fix it, that would be great!